February 14, 2017

-“Witch Doctor” says WhiteFeather Hunter, laughing.
-Once she receives her PhD in BioArt, she says jokingly, she will be able to refer to herself as a true Witch Doctor.
-When you read the list of projects she’s been involved in, it might make sense: growing mouse matter on her own hair as looms, knitting bones and researching fermenting lichen with her own urine.
-According to Wikipedia:
+When you read the list of projects she’s been involved in, it might make sense; it includes growing mouse matter on her own hair as looms, knitting bones, and researching the process of fermenting lichen with her own urine.

-Although she completed her first year at NBCCD, WhiteFeather then took off to do some travelling.
-It wasn’t until 3 years later, when a Textiles student snuck her into the studio at night and sat her down to show her how to put her first warp on a loom, that WhiteFeather became hooked.
+She completed her first year at NBCCD and following that took some time off to travel.
+It wasn’t until 3 years later, when a Textiles student snuck her into the studio at night and sat her down to show her how to put her first warp on a loom, that Hunter became hooked.

 The schedule at NBCCD was very flexible to her life at a single mom, and WhiteFeather thrived.
-She was able to care for her son, graduate from NBCCD, and get hired as an instructor to teach and to pursue her BAA through the Articulation Agreement between the University of New Brunswick and the New Brunswick College of Craft and Design.
+She was able to care for her son, graduate from NBCCD, and get hired as an instructor.
+During this time, she pursued her Bachelor of Applied Arts, a degree pathway partnership between the University of New Brunswick and the New Brunswick College of Craft and Design.

-WhiteFeather’s textile work has always involved organic materials, a keen interest in historical techniques and traditions, and which she is now combining with bioscience; artists and scientists collaborating to benefit both art and technology.
+WhiteFeather’s textile work has always involved organic materials and a keen interest in historical techniques and traditions, which she is now combining with bioscience.

-A recent trip to Iceland saw WhiteFeather using landscape as laboratory, and doing a lot of lichen scraping.
+A recent trip to Iceland saw Hunter using landscape as laboratory, and engage in scraping lichen.
 She is currently researching the use of her own bodily fluids (specifically urine) on lichen to obtain traditional textile dyes.
-This relates to another residency she will be attending in Finland, where fermented urine is used to dye lichen, in a traditional indigenous natural dye technique.
-WhiteFeather is hoping to merge new technologies into this ancient process, and will have a show that will undoubtedly feature lichen in jars of urine in the process of fermentation, recipes for dyes and extraction.
-She will also have yarns dyed through these processes and probably have a Jacquard weaving using these yarns.
+In Finland, she will continue related work at a residency there, where fermented urine is used to dye lichen in a traditional indigenous natural dye technique.
+Hunter is hoping to merge new technologies into this ancient process.
+She will also have yarns dyed through these processes and plans to incorporate those materials into a woven piece.

-Recently WhiteFeather has learned she is directly related to Icelandic people through genome mapping which has fueled an interest in genomic data – specifically using chromosomes from her own DNA.
-She will weave her DNA’s own pattern into a woven textile that will incorporate dried organic materials she collected in Iceland.
+Recently Hunter has learned she is directly related to Icelandic people through genome mapping which has fueled an interest in genomic data – specifically using chromosomes from her own DNA.
+She said she plans to weave her DNA’s own pattern into a woven textile that will incorporate dried organic materials she collected in Iceland.

-WhiteFeather is going to be working with a group in Montreal that will be growing and tanning Kombucha scoby, a culture of bacteria and yeast, into leather.
-In early February, she was invited to go to the Transmediale Festival in Berlin, currently considered to be the art capital of Europe.
-She will be part of a research group going to visit the Natural History Museum, to film document and problem solve what to do with their incredible collection from around the world.
-This thoughtful use of artists as problem solvers and creative thinkers is one of the outcomes educators strive to instill when students study the arts.
+Hunter will soon work with a group in Montreal that will be growing and tanning Kombucha scoby, a culture of bacteria and yeast, into leather.
+In early February, she was invited to go to the Transmediale Festival in Berlin.
+She will be part of a research group visiting the Natural History Museum, to film, document, and problem solve what to do with their incredible collection from around the world.

-WhiteFeather is planning on completing a Science PhD in BioArt someday.
-Although it sounds rather sci-fi here, she says Europe has been on the cutting edge of this new area for 10 years.
-The Netherlands, Australia and even the UK have well accepted and established bio art cultures.
+Hunter is planning on completing a PhD in BioArt someday.
+She said Europe has been on the cutting edge of this new area for 10 years and the Netherlands, Australia, and the United Kingdom have well accepted and established bio art cultures.

-WhiteFeather’s time at NBCCD was extremely valuable and the solid basis for all her current endeavours.
-In spite of all the places she has studied and visited, she says the foundation in technical skills at NBCCD was invaluable and of the highest calibre.
-It’s great to desire and strive to be conceptual, she says, but it’s not as possible to attain without an extremely technical skills foundation.
+Hunter said her time at NBCCD was extremely valuable and provided a solid basis for all her current endeavours She says the foundation in technical skills at NBCCD was invaluable and of the highest calibre.
+It’s great to desire and strive to be conceptual, she said, but it’s not as possible to attain without an extremely technical skills foundation.
 She says she will always cherish the time spent at NBCCD.